miquelvir/lsds-2026/DEVELOPER_SETUP.md

 - If you use Windows, [install WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/).

+> [!INFO]
+> WSL allows you to run Linux inside Windows.

 ### Configure VSCode

 - [Install the Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 - [Install the Markdown Preview Mermaid Support extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid)
 - [Install the Markdown Alert extension](https://marketplace.visualstudio.com/items?itemName=yahyabatulu.vscode-markdown-alert)
 - [Install the Black Formatter extension](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter)
-- Only if you use Windows + WSL, [change the default terminal in VSCode to WSL](https://stackoverflow.com/questions/44435697/change-the-default-terminal-in-visual-studio-code)
+- If you use Windows, [change the default terminal in VSCode to WSL](https://stackoverflow.com/questions/44435697/change-the-default-terminal-in-visual-studio-code)

 ### Python

 > [!WARNING]
-> If you use WSL, remember to run these commands in the WSL terminal.
+> If you use Windows, remember to run these commands in the WSL terminal.

-- Verify if you have Python installed
+- Verify you have Python installed

     ```zsh
     $ python3 --version